Lifelong Learning

 • The Electoral College

-In this one-day-only session, participants will learn the theory behind the operation of the Electoral College, a timely subject prior to any national election.
-This course will be followed later in October by a three-week course offered by Russ Hutchins that zeroes in on those times when the US Supreme Court had a hand in determining the U.S. president.
+In this free, one-day-only session, participants will learn the theory behind the operation of the Electoral College, a timely subject prior to any national election.
+This course will be followed later in October by a three-week course offered by Russ Hutchins that zeros in on those times when the US Supreme Court had a hand in determining the U.S. president.

 Vincent McGuire, Ph.D., has retired as a professor of Politics at the University of Colorado in Boulder.
 Dr. McGuire moved to the Charleston area after teaching in Boulder for more than 25 years.